-The California School Leadership Academy (CSLA) Regional office led by UC Berkeley provides professional development and learning opportunities for educators, from teacher leaders all the way through, and including, system leaders, who are committed to equity and building a culture of deep reflection at their institutions.
+The 21st Century California School Leadership Academy (21CSLA) Regional Academy, led by the Leadership Programs at UC Berkeley's Graduate School of Education, provides professional development and learning opportunities for educators, from teacher leaders all the way through, and including, system leaders, who are committed to equity and building a culture of deep reflection at their institutions.

 Programs are offered at no cost to participants employed in Title II districts and schools, and will include leadership coaching as well as an emphasis on improving instruction and achievement outcomes for English Learners; students with disabilities; low-income students; and other historically marginalized students.

-In conjunction with the 21CSLA State Center, UC Berkeley’s 21CSLA Regional Academy covers educational institutions in six Bay Area counties – Alameda; Contra Costa; San Francisco; San Mateo; Santa Clara; and Solano.
+In conjunction with the 21CSLA State Center, the 21CSLA Alameda Regional Academy covers educational institutions in six Bay Area counties: Alameda, Contra Costa, San Francisco, San Mateo, Santa Clara, and Solano.

-With input from the field, UC Berkeley's 21CSLA Regional Academy expects to begin offering professional learning opportunities by Fall 2021.
+With input from the field, the 21CSLA Alameda Regional Academy expects to begin offering professional learning opportunities by Fall 2020.

 Berkeley Principal Leadership Institute (PLI).
 Since 1999, Berkeley PLI has prepared more than 600 educational leaders for the San Francisco Bay Area and beyond with a focus on creating more equitable schools for vulnerable and historically underserved students.
 Its programs offer degrees for aspiring and early career administrators including a master’s degree, and the Clear Administrative Services Credential through its Leadership Support Program.
 Berkeley PLI is a flagship among the GSE’s Leadership Programs, which includes Leaders for Education and Democracy, a doctorate program.